-Spinach and Collard green both nutritious leafy green vegetables that belong to the same family, Brassicaceae.
-They are packed with essential vitamins, minerals, and fiber, making them excellent additions to a balanced diet.
+Spinach (Spinacia oleracea) belongs to the Amaranthaceae family (formerly classified under Chenopodiaceae).
+Collard green (Brassica oleracea, variety acephala) belong to the Brassicaceae family, which is also known as the mustard or cabbage family.both nutritious leafy green vegetables that are packed with essential vitamins, minerals, and fiber, making them excellent additions to a balanced diet.

 While both are highly nutritious, they do have some differences in taste and texture, which can influence how they’re used in cooking.
 Spinach is more delicate and can be eaten raw or cooked quickly, while collard greens are heartier and benefit from longer cooking times to tenderize the leaves.